 And these simple ingredients you can add to your list too!

 We are constantly told we “should” eat more vegetables and “shop the perimeter of the grocery store,” but what if the solution isn’t only buying more vegetables and trying harder to eat it all, regardless of taste?
 In addition to filling the fridge with a rainbow of produce, I’ve found that keeping essentials in my pantry like oils, vinegars, mustards, and sauces for easy recipes is just as important.
 And Thrive Market is, as I’ve said, my pantry assistant.
 If you want an easy way to keep stocked, save $$, and the convenience of shipping right to your doorstep, check them out.
 Receive an extra 30% off organic groceries & a $50 free gift when you become a Thrive Market member!

 Let’s make it!

 - 1 teaspoon of dried oregano (or 1 tablespoon fresh chopped oregano)

 - 1 garlic clove crushed (or 1/4 tsp dried)

 - 1/4 tsp salt and 7 cracks of pepper more to taste

-- Measure olive oil, vinegar, oregano, and garlic into a bowl and whisk until combined.
+- Measure vinegar, oregano, and garlic into a bowl and whisk until combined.
 (If you are using a salad dressing jar, shake the jar with the lid on tight for each step!)

-- Add salt and pepper and whisk well.
+- Add salt and pepper and give it another whisk.